Sugarloaf (ski resort): Growth and expansion: the 1970s

 During the early 1970s there was a lack of snowfall throughout the Northeast.
 This event and the 1967 Oil Embargo a few years earlier would set Sugarloaf on a path towards bankruptcy a decade later.
 This lack of snowfall did have some positive effects however - snowmaking was installed.
 In 1973 Sugarloaf was unable to make any snow for December.
 Saddleback, located in nearby Rangeley, Maine did, however, have snowmaking (it was limited to the Wheeler Slope).

 On October 26, 1971, the residents of then Jerusalem Township voted 21–13 to incorporate and create the town of Carrabassett Valley, Maine.
 The first town meeting was held the next year on April 26, 1972.
 Crocker and Wyman Townships declined to join Jerusalem township at first, but Crocker township joined the next year.
 The town would play a huge role in the development of Sugarloaf/USA and the nearby Sugarloaf Outdoors Center.

 Valley Crossing was built near the airport, where the fire station, town hall, and many other local government and private buildings are located.
 The Valley Crossing Complex included ski shops, restaurants, condos, and commercial shops.
 Due to its location, however, the entire complex was moved up to the base of Sugarloaf.

 In the summer of 1972 WTOS-FM "The Mountain of Pure Rock" radio station out of Skowhegan, Maine began transmitting from a radio tower perched on the top of Sugarloaf Mountain.

 In the summer of 1973 two more lifts were installed, Double Runner East and West.
 They replaced the #2 T-Bar and were extended down further to be closer to the base lodge.
 They were both Borvig Double Chairs.
 They both had an uphill capacity of about 1,200 passenger per hour, and the two lifts are 4000 ft and 3100 ft.
 These lifts are both still in use today.

 Because of the lack of snow for the 1973-74 season, SMC decided to install snowmaking.
 The first trail to have snowmaking installed was Narrow Gauge, where it was installed top to bottom.

 That same summer the Spillway Chairs were installed.
 Spillway East, rated one of New England's best double chairs, stretched about 4020 ft long with a vertical rise of 1500 ft, and could carry about 1,200 passengers per hour.
+Those lifts were replaced in 2011 by the Skyline quad, after a derailment accident on Spillway East.
 The #3 T-Bar is still in operation today and operates on busy days and when the wind is too strong to allow for the Spillway Chairs to run.

 With all the new real estate development and an increase in skier days, the power supply was becoming a problem.
 This changed however in 1975 when Rangeley Power Company was purchased by Central Maine Power (CMP).
 CMP built a new transmission line from the Wyman Hydro Dam in Moscow, Maine.
 Additionally, Carrabassett Valley annexed Sugarloaf Township (formerly Crocker Township).